cotarr/collab-frontend/postman/README.md

 - collab-frontend - mock web server
 - collab-backend-api - mock API server

+## Rate Limiter Issues

+Repeated testing may encounter status 429 (Too Many Requests) from the collab-auth authorization server.
+The rate limiters may be reset by restarting the authorization server.

 ## Collection "collab-frontend"

 The authorization method should have been preset after importing the collection.